Oil majors evacuate U.S. Gulf platform staff before storm

 HOUSTON (Reuters) - Major U.S. oil producers on Tuesday began evacuating and shutting in production at their deepwater Gulf of Mexico platforms in advance of a tropical disturbance expected to become a storm this week.

-Chevron Corp, Royal Dutch Shell Plc, BP Plc and BHP are removing staff from 15 offshore energy platforms, according to company statements.
+Chevron Corp, Royal Dutch Shell Plc, BP Plc and BHP Group Ltd are removing staff from 15 offshore energy platforms, according to company statements.
+Exxon Mobil Corp is “closely monitoring” the disturbance to determine if its facilities may be affected, a spokeswoman said.

+U.S. crude futures rose 90 cents, or 1.5%, to $58.73 in early Wednesday trade in Asia after an industry group reported that U.S. stockpiles fell for a fourth week in a row.

 Chevron is evacuating and initiating production curbs at five platforms, Big Foot, Blind Faith, Genesis, Tahiti and Petronius platforms, spokeswoman Veronica Flores-Paniagua said.